-The last session of my first Festival experience was on teaching and writing, which was encouraging for me.Even though I am no longer pursuing a traditional teaching role, Seth and I are planning on homeschooling our kids (Baby #1 is on the way!
-Due in July!) and I am in the process of writing some e-courses.
+The last session of my first Festival experience was on teaching and writing, which was encouraging for me.Even though I am no longer pursuing a traditional teaching role, Seth and I are planning on homeschooling our kids (Baby #1 was born July 2018!) and I am in the process of writing some e-courses.
 I just love teaching, and am passionate about helping others reach their goals.Hopefully my writing will encourage my students to better their own.

 We ended the weekend with an ice cream social back at the hotel, and a small morning service Sunday at Lake Michigan.
 So much fun to hang out with the CCU English department!